Dear Chess friends,

 Entry fees in the GM group are free for players with a GM, IM, WGM or WIM title, and also for other players with an ELO of at least 2400 in the official list of May 2023.
 Other players with an ELO of 2300–2399 will pay 100 Euros, while players with an ELO of 2150-2299 pay 150 Euros and players with an ELO below 2150 pay 200 Euros.

 Entry fees in the Open Group are 80 Euros for players with an ELO of at least 1800 and 120 Euros for all other players.
 All participants in the Norway Chess Open will get a free ticket to follow the games of the Norway Chess Super Group.

-Participants are required to register for the tournament via Turneringsservice, at latest May 15 at 23.00.
+Participants are required to register for the tournament via Turneringsservice (link coming up very soon) at latest May 15 at 23.00.
 Later registrations will be accepted only if we still have sufficient space in the playing venue.
 Entry fees can be paid during the registration Saturday May 27, before the pairings of round 1.

 Playing venue is Clarion Hotel Energy – address: Ishockeyveien 2, 4021 Stavanger.

 The playing hotel offers participants and their accompanying persons a strongly discounted price for hotel rooms with breakfast buffet in between May 26 and June 4.
 Cost each night: